todogroup/ospology/ospo-mindmap/Content/ospomindmap.md

     - RESTful API
     - SaaS
     - Web Application
-- Faciliate effective use of open source in proprietary products or services
+- Facilitate effective use of open source in proprietary products or services
 - Comply with third-party software supplier or customer contractural obligations
 - Protect organization's intellectual property
   - Conduct open source due diligence for acquisitions (or M&A projects)